PierreTurnbull/projet_final_web1/doc/API.md

         }
     ]

-``/api/job-list/{id}``: returns an object corresponding to a job with the fields correponding to the job's details
+``/api/job-list/{id}``: returns an object corresponding to a job with the fields corresponding to the job's details

     {
         "availableSeats": "10"